AndrewTriesToCode/Nova/README.md

   * Windows app features-
     * Basic Win32 functionality
     * Direct2D used to render raw pixel buffer to window
+    * FPS calculation

   * OS X app features-
     * Written in Objective-C
     * Basic Cocoa functionality
     * CoreGraphics used to render raw pixel buffer to window
+    * Time independent animation (unlike the windows app, this version rotates the model at the same rate no matter the FPS)